3nimb/3nimb/README.md

-i code in python and thats it
+i like programming and money